charmoniumQ/Hallways/researchnotes.md

 ## Signal information:
 - RSSI is a measure of how much power is going through the antenna from a certain network [\[1\]][1].
 - Different manufacturers of network cards can make RSSI mean different things, not just a linear measure of dBm.
 Not even the bounds are consistent across all devices [\[2\]][2].
 Note that the android developer documentation erroneously refers to the RSSI as the signal strength in dBm.
-- RCPI could be a better more consistent measure of signal strength, but the Android OS doesn't currently report this value in an API. ([Android Developer Site](http://developer.android.com/reference/android/net/wifi/ScanResult.html))
+- RCPI could be a better more consistent measure of signal strength, but the Android OS doesn't currently report this value in an API ([\[2\]][2], [Android Developer Site](http://developer.android.com/reference/android/net/wifi/ScanResult.html)).
 - The iPhone API doesn't let you get any information about networks in the area without the use of private libraries ([Stack Overflow post I](http://stackoverflow.com/questions/9684341/iphone-get-a-list-of-all-ssids-without-private-library), [Stack Overflow post II](http://stackoverflow.com/questions/10317028/find-available-wi-fi-networks)).
 On the other hand, the private library [Apple80211Functions](https://code.google.com/p/iphone-wireless/wiki/Apple80211Functions) exposes the access of RSSI, but not RCPI.
 Apps developed with private libraries are not permitted to be put on the app store.
 - Physical events can change signal strength with time such as [\[3\]][3]:
    * other moving things in the environment causing multipath